Samhain - The Witches' New Year

 October 31st

-Samhain,(SOW-in),Celtic for "End of Summer", is the celebration of the third and final Harvest.
-Celebrated on October 31st or November 1st, Samhain is also called the Witches' New Year.
-This was the time that livestock were slaughtered and preserved for the ensuing winter months.
-Any crops still in the field on Samhain were considered taboo, and left as offerings to insure healthy and plentiful livestock in the New Year.
+Samhain,(SOW-in), Celtic for "End of Summer", is the celebration of the third and final Harvest.
+Celebrated on October 31st and November 1st, Samhain is also called the 'Witches' New Year'.
+This is the third and final Harvest of the season.
+Any crops still in the field by Samhain were left as offerings to insure health and plenty in the New Year.

 Supplies for your Samhain